 - Biographical information including institutional affiliation, career stage, country of citizenship, and country of residency

 - Brief statements about previous geospatial training/experience and current access to equipment and software

 - Brief statement about commitment to diversity and inclusion

 Accepted attachment types are .doc, .docx, and .pdf.

 The project narrative should include the following:

 - Research question/project to be addressed by using high-density measurement and analysis techniques.
-This can be a near-term (e.g., for a specific set of collections in mind) or longer-term (e.g. for future use); however, each applicants must demonstrate that the skillsets he/she are hoping to develop have practical applications in his/her research trajectory.
+This can be a near-term (e.g., for a specific set of collections in mind) or longer-term (e.g. for future use); however, you must demonstrate that the skillsets you are hoping to develop have practical applications in your research trajectory.

 - Proposed spatial approaches for your research question/project.
 These may include methods that you wish to deepen your understanding through SAROI and/or those derived from previous training.

 - Relationship of the research of your research to the humanistic understanding of peoples and cultures.